AlwaysDhruv/Image-Classification-CPP/README.md

 **************************
 **************************
-So it's Process are repeated when loss will optimized in give n range of training.
+So it's Process are repeated when loss will optimized in give n range of training for better accuracy.
 ==============

 I have developed in python also.